 - Paddle tires and studded tires are prohibited.

 - Riders contesting the series should comply with the number plate color code.
-(See, Class Chart).
+(See, ATV, eMTB or Bike Class Charts).

 - Long sleeve shirts/jerseys are required for all competitors.